 - SA Bamboo has transformed how it works with hundreds of farmers by organizing them into cooperatives.

 - Safi Organics received $55,000 in grants and is expanding to serve an additional 1,000 smallholder farmers.

-The Accelerator contributes to African countries’ efforts to bring 100 million hectares of land into restoration through the African Forest Landscape Restoration Initiative (AFR100), Initiative 20×20 in Latin America, and the Bonn Challenge.
-There is no fee for the program thanks to the generous support of the German Ministry of Economic Cooperation and Development (BMZ) and DOEN Foundation.
+The Accelerator contributes to efforts to restore hundreds of millions of hectares of land through the African Forest Landscape Restoration Initiative (AFR100), Initiative 20×20 in Latin America, and the Bonn Challenge.
+There is no fee for the program thanks to the generous support of the IKEA Foundation, the German Ministry of Economic Cooperation and Development (BMZ) and the DOEN Foundation.